• broken image

 • About

-The "THINK" in THINK lab stands for Trauma History Investigation of Neurodevelopment in Kids.
-We study the impact of stress and trauma during childhood on brain development in children and adolescents, as well as, neurodevelopmental mechanisms leading to anxiety and other "fear-based" disorders, such as posttraumatic stress disorder (PTSD).
+The Trauma History Investigation of Neurodevelopment in Kids (THINK) lab studies the impact of stress and trauma during childhood on brain development in children and adolescents, as well as, neurodevelopmental mechanisms leading to anxiety and other "fear-based" disorders, such as posttraumatic stress disorder (PTSD).
 These disorders are extremely common and affect about one in three people at some point during their lifetime.
 Fear-based disorders also begin during childhood and adolescence, so our research takes a developmental approach.

 broken image